apache/calcite/README.md

 * For Enumerable: select, selectMany, where;
   count, longCount;
-  toMap (except variants that require EqualityComparer).
+  toMap, toLookup (except variants that require EqualityComparer).

 More information
 ================